ceph/ceph/doc/rados/configuration/common.rst

 leave the cluster name as the default ("ceph").

-If you need to allow multiple clusters to exist on the same host, please use `cephadm`_, which uses containers to fully isolate each cluster.
+If you need to allow multiple clusters to exist on the same host, please use :ref:`cephadm`, which uses containers to fully isolate each cluster.

 .. _Hardware Recommendations: ../../../start/hardware-recommendations
 .. _Network Configuration Reference: ../network-config-ref
 .. _OSD Config Reference: ../osd-config-ref
 .. _Configuring Monitor/OSD Interaction: ../mon-osd-interaction
-.. _cephadm: ../../cephadm